-Key Elements of 2011 Expected Compensation from the Company
+Key Elements of 2011 Compensation from the Company

 As a newly-formed entity, we did not have any executive officers or pay any compensation during 2009 or 2010.
-The following summarizes the principal components of the compensation we expect to provide in 2011 to Mr. Sapan based upon an employment agreement which we anticipate entering into with him in connection with the Distribution.
+The following summarizes the principal components of 2011 compensation for each of our NEOs based upon employment agreements and compensation arrangements that will be in place at the time of the Distribution.
 The amounts set forth below have been annualized.
 Actual amounts paid will be prorated based upon the date of the Distribution.
 Except as noted, we have not yet determined the form of any long-term incentives.